NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_06_celltype.md

 ## 6:                    CST3,NPC2,PLD4,MPEG1,TGFBI,CTSB,...
 ```

 Selecing top significant overlap per cluster, we can now rename the clusters according to the predicted labels.
 OBS!
-Be aware that if you have some clusters that have bad p-values for all the gene sets, the cluster label will not be very reliable.
+Be aware that if you have some clusters that have non-significant p-values for all the gene sets, the cluster label will not be very reliable.
 Also, the gene sets you are using may not cover all the celltypes you have in your dataset and hence predictions may just be the most similar celltype.
 Also, some of the clusters have very similar p-values to multiple celltypes, for instance the ncMono and cMono celltypes are equally good for some clusters.